 Some aspects that make a home or apartment more desirable:

 - An updated kitchen with stainless steel appliances

 - Hardwood floors

 - Clean, consistent transitions between hardwood floors and carpeted areas

 Marketing: The Art and Science of Real Estate Rentals

-If pricing rentals were as easy as expenses + profit, anyone could make money as a landlord.
+If pricing rentals were as easy as calculating DSCR, anyone could make money as a landlord.
 But renting an apartment is as much art as science.
 When you apply solid marketing strategies and home staging to make an apartment more appealing, you may find a higher priced unit will move quickly.
-“It’s all about perceived value,” says Davis.
+“It’s all about perceived value,” says Miller.